RoyaLProg/get_next_line/README.md

 This the 42 get_next_line project

-you browse throght it to get some ideas ^^
+you can browse throght it to get some ideas ^^

+//copy is cheating :p